 - Non-infectious (chronic) diseases: Dogs with illnesses such as chronic liver or kidney disease, hypothyroidism, Cushing's disease, and cancer may also be at risk of becoming anemic.

 - Infectious diseases: Bacterial infections, tick-borne diseases, and infectious diseases such as Babesiosis can also affect red blood cells and cause anemia.

 - Nutrition and hormonal imbalances

 Your vet will examine your dog and perform tests to form a diagnosis.
-These will most likely include a complete blood count (CBC) with reticulocyte count (name for immature red blood cells), tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, X-rays or ultrasound to look for internal bleeding, and other tests to rule out certain causes.
+These will most likely include a complete blood count (CBC), tests for parasites, evaluations of liver, kidney, and pancreatic functions, electrolyte tests to check for dehydration, a urinalysis to check for urinary tract infections, X-rays or ultrasound to look for internal bleeding, and other tests to rule out certain causes.

 Treatment goals for dogs with anemia are to control bleeding, restore blood volume, find and resolve underlying causes of chronic blood loss, and provide supportive care.

 Prognosis for Dogs with Anemia